osulpis/academic-kickstart/content/project/Seafloor in the Anthropocene/index.md

 ## **What's next?**

 The good news is that there are far more calcium carbonate at the seafloor than there are carbon dioxide under the form of fossil fuel that we can possibly burn.
-The bad news is that there is there is not a single place on Earth that cannot feel human activity.
+The bad news is that there is not a single place on Earth that cannot feel human activity.

 Here are the research questions I am hoping to see an answer to:
 - What is the impact of more organic matter to the seafloor on calcium carbonate in surface sediments?